yilingchung/yilingchung.github.io/_pages/about.md

 I am a research associate at [The Alan Turing Institute](https://www.turing.ac.uk/), working on online safety and potential interventions.
 I completed my PhD in [Information Engineering and Computer Science](https://iecs.unitn.it/) at the [University of Trento](https://www.unitn.it/en) and [Fondazione Bruno Kessler](https://www.fbk.eu/en/), where I was advised by [Marco Guerini](http://www.marcoguerini.eu/).

-My main research focuses on addressing online hate through abuse detection and counter-speech/counter-argument generation.
-I am interested in applying machine learning techniques and social network analysis to help understand dynamics of hate and misinformation, and develop applications to tackle online harm.
-I am also interested in research areas such as multilinguality, low resource natural language processing, LLM hallucination mitigation, argument mining and generation, psychology, and AI for social good.
+My work currently addresses online harms through abuse detection, response generation and model evaluation.
+I am passionate about applying NLP and machine learning techniques for positive impacts, such as understanding the dynamics of hate and misinformation and developing applications to improve online safety.
+I am also interested in research areas such as multilinguality, generalisable natural language processing, LLM hallucination mitigation, argument mining and generation, and psychology.

 Selected Publications